-Save Your File In UTF-8 Encoding.
+Save Your Text Files and HTML Files In UTF-8 Encoding.
 Don’t Just Declare UTF-8 Encoding In The Head

 Make sure that you save your HTML file in UTF-8 encoding.
 If you use Windows, Notepad and Wordpad may default to saving files in ASCII encoding, which we don’t want.
 Make sure you save the file in UTF-8 encoding otherwise non-ASCII characters, like emojis, might not render properly in the browser even if you have the header with UTF-8 encoding.

-Not Every Emoji Is Supported In Browsers Yet
+Not Every Emoji Is Supported In All Browsers Yet

 For a much more in depth discussion about encodings etc, I highly recommend W3’s HTML character encodings in HTML and CSS tutorial here.